softwarenerd/TSNAtomicFlag/README.md

 Feedback
 --------
-If you have any questions about, suggestions for, or contributions to TSNAtomicFlag, please [contact me](mailto:brianlambert@softwarenerd.org).
+If you have any questions, suggestions, or contributions to TSNAtomicFlag, please [contact me](mailto:brianlambert@softwarenerd.org).